auth0-blog/angular-webinar-sample/README.md

 We add authentication to the TODO app.
 The tasks are still shared

-### Step 2: Showing user information
+### Step 2: Showing user information and adding abstract authenticated state

-Now, let's show user information in the header
+Now, let's show user information in the header.
+For that, we'll also create an abstract ui-router authenticated state.

 ### Step 3: Calling the secured API per user